RichanOreta/scoop-stuff/README.md

 # Stuff about scoop
-just some basic setup for scoop that I use
+Just some basic setup for scoop that I use.
+As well as some custom commands that I made for scoop.